BlackBerry Q5: Features

 Exclusive features include BlackBerry Hub, which allows users to view email, messages, and social network updates with a swipe to the side while using any application.
-Time Shift Mode creates perfect photos by taking multiple photos and this allows the user to isolate a single part of the photo and move it.

 Availability

 The BlackBerry Q5 was first available in the United Arab Emirates and later in India and Canada.
 The target regions for this product are Europe, the Middle East, Africa, Asia and Latin America.
 India is the first country in Asia Pacific where this product was launched.
 In 2014, BlackBerry had a large portion of the smartphone market in India.